DelphiWorlds/Kastri/Demos/UniversalLinks/ReadMe.md

 ## Testing the links

-On your iOS device where the app has been deployed to, open Safari and navigate to the page with links as per the [`Set up your website`](#set-up-your-website) steps
+On your device where the app has been deployed to, for iOS open Safari, for Android open Chrome, and navigate to the page with links as per the [`Set up your website`](#set-up-your-website) steps

-When you tap the link in Safari, your app should open, and the URL passed to the app should match the URL in the link.
-If the app does not open, check that you have followed the [`Set up your website`](#set-up-your-website) and [`Apple Developer tasks`](#apple-developer-tasks) steps
+When you tap the link in the browser, your app should open, and the URL passed to the app should match the URL in the link.
+If the app does not open, check that you have followed the [`Set up your website`](#set-up-your-website) and if on iOS, [`Apple Developer tasks`](#apple-developer-tasks) steps